jcolag/entropy-arbitrage/2026-01-01-insurrection-1.md

  > **DOUGHERTY**: On Earth, petroleum once turned petty thugs into world leaders.
 Warp drive transformed a bunch of Romulan thugs into an Empire.
 We can handle the Son'a.
 I'm not worried about that.

 Interesting choices of good outcomes, no?
 None of the countries running primarily on oil money have the best track record on human rights, for example, to say nothing of the damage to the environment and individuals that the industry has done.
-I mean, even ignoring what has come out *since* the film came out, this story feels suspiciously similar to the [Osage murders](https://en.wikipedia.org/wiki/Osage_Indian_murders), violence to drive out hundreds of natives because somebody wants the resources there.
+I mean, even ignoring what has come out *since* the film came out, this story feels suspiciously similar to the {% wiki Osage_Indian_murders|Osage murders|en %}, violence to drive out hundreds of natives because somebody wants the resources there.
 And speaking of damage to the environment, we might also connect that warp drive comment with the plot of *Force of Nature*.

  > **PICARD**: Someone probably said the same thing about the Romulans a century ago.